-In exercise of the powers conferrerd by article 4(6) of thc Attorney General Ordinance, the Attorney General, with the concurrence of the Minister for Justice, Culture and Local Government, has drawn up the following Code of Ethics for Advocates and legal Procurators at the Office of the Attorney General Agency which substitutes the Code of Ethics for Advocates and legal Procurators at the Office of the Attorney General published by Notice number 90 in the Government Gazette of the 27th January, 2017:
+In exercise of the powers conferrerd by article 4(6) of thc Attorney General Ordinance, the Attorney General, with the concurrence of the Minister for Justice and Reform of the Construction Sector, Culture and Local Government, has drawn up the following Code of Ethics for Advocates and legal Procurators at the Office of the Attorney General Agency which substitutes the Code of Ethics for Advocates and legal Procurators at the Office of the Attorney General published by Notice number 90 in the Government Gazette of the 27th January, 2017:

 Code of Ethics for Advocates and Legal Procurators in the Attorney General’s Office

 - The Advocates and Legal Procurators at the Office of the Attorney General shall perform their functions for the protection of the public interest through the objective application of the law.
 They shall contribute to ensuring that the rule of law is respected and that the administration of justice is carried out by appropriate, fair and efficient means at all its stages.

 - Prosecutors are essential agents in the administration of justice and they shall at all times maintain the honour and dignity of their profession.